rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### Support needed from the project

+* Discussion on CI

-*Identify which teams you need support from -- ideally reference the "menu" of support those teams provide.
+* Identify which teams you need support from -- ideally reference the "menu" of support those teams provide.
 Some common considerations:*

 * Will you be authoring RFCs?
 How many do you expect?
 Which team will be approving them?
     * Will you need design meetings along the way?
 And on what cadence?